goradd/got/README.md

 options:
 	- o: The output directory.
 If not specified, files will be output at the same location as the corresponding template.
-	     Start a path with "GOPATH" to have it substitute the current gopath.
-For example, GOPATH/src/dir1 will put the output in the  dir1 directory in the src directory.
 	- t fileType: If set, will process all files in the current directory with this suffix.
 If not set, you must specify the files at the end of the command line.
 	- i: Run `goimports` on the output files, rather than `go fmt`
 	- I directories and/or files:  A list of semicolon separated directories and/or files.
 If a directory, it is used as